Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Claimed simultaneous -- detections

-\subsection{Context}
+\subsubsection{Context}

-During its 2005 outburst, \gro underwent a very peculiar outburst where the source reached a unique soft state \citep{2015MNRAS.451..475U} as well as a very unique ultra-luminous state (see \citealt{Motta12}, hereafter \citetalias{Motta12}, see also \citealt{2023MNRAS.525..221R}).
-In particular, \citetalias{Motta12} report 92 observations with a significant broad peaked component in the PDS.
+During its 2005 outburst, \gro underwent a very peculiar outburst where the source reached a unique soft state \citep{2015MNRAS.451..475U} as well as a very unique ultra-luminous state (\citetalias{Motta12}).
+In particular, \citetalias{Motta12} report 92 observations with a significant broad peaked component in the power density spectrum (PDS).
 They report 84 \tC QPOs, with centroid frequencies ranging from $0.1$ to more than $27$\,Hz, mostly detected during the hard-state and the ultra-luminous state (hereafter ULS).

-The majority of these QPOs have quality factors between $Q=2$ and $10$, with some peaks around $Q=30$ or $50$ (e.g., Obs \obs{4}, 7, 70 in \citetalias{Motta12}).
-In addition, \citetalias{Motta12} report one \tB QPO (Obs \obs{28}), detected at $\nu = 6.66 \pm 0.03$\,Hz with a quality factor $Q=2.3 \pm 0.1$, as well as 29 broader components with lower quality factors $Q \approx 0.4-1.4$, labeled peaked noise.
+The majority of these QPOs have quality factors Q between 2 and 10, with some peaks around 30 to 50 (e.g., Obs \obs{4}, 7, 70 in \citetalias{Motta12}).
+In addition, \citetalias{Motta12} report one \tB QPO (Obs \obs{28}), detected at $\nu = 6.66 \pm 0.03$\,Hz with a quality factor $Q=2.3 \pm 0.1$, as well as 29 broader components with lower-quality factors $Q \approx 0.4-1.4$, labeled peaked noise.
 Of these 29 broader components, 24 coincided with a \tC QPO, and five were identified in isolation.
-While the outburst lasted more than 200 days, the 29 peaked noise components were all detected in a span of 31 days and during the high-soft state or the ULS with count rates above $3000$\,cnt/s, see Figure~1 in \citetalias{Motta12}.
+While the outburst lasted more than 200 days, the 29 peaked noise components were all detected in a span of 31 days and during the high-soft state or the ULS with count rates above 3000\,cnt/s (see Figure~1 in \citetalias{Motta12}).

 These detections are thus above (in luminosity) and after (in time) the end of the hard-to-soft transition, where \tC and \tB QPOs are usually detected.
 More interestingly, there is an observation that shows two narrow peaked components; Obs \obs{42}.